How to cure folliculitis on scalp with visible scalp infection

 Fungal Folliculitis

 Yeast overgrowth on the scalp triggers this condition.
-The treatment for a fungal scalp folliculitis usually includes the use of antifungal shampoos or the use of herbal remedies that balance the scalp’s natural oils.
+The treatment for fungal scalp folliculitis usually includes the use of antifungal shampoos or the use of herbal remedies that balance the scalp’s natural oils.
 Regularly washing and drying the scalp prevents the occurrence of this condition.

 Chronic or Recurring Folliculitis